Skip to main content

 Taking Cues to Elevate the Customer Experience

-The 30th annual Ideas 2 Go spotlights seven innovative retail locations.
+The 30th annual Ideas 2 Go presentation at the NACS Show spotlighted seven innovative retail locations.

-LAS VEGAS – Convenience store operators are always looking for inspiration from other retailers, both inside and outside the channel, and from other businesses in general.
-So when it comes to pointers on elevating the customer experience, why not look to a worldwide leader like Disney?
+LAS VEGAS — Convenience store operators are always looking for inspiration from other retailers, both inside and outside the channel, as well as from other businesses in general.
+So, when it comes to pointers on elevating the customer experience, why not look to a worldwide leader like The Walt Disney Co.?

 During the Oct.
-8 general session at the 2024 NACS Show in Las Vegas, former Disney University head of training Doug Lipp offered some insights on how retailer can create a significant differentiation through culture and creativity.
+8 general session at the 2024 NACS Show in Las Vegas, former Disney University Head of Training Doug Lipp offered insights on how convenience retailers can create significant differentiation through culture and creativity.

-The best-selling author, who’s latest book is titled, “Disney U: How Disney University Develops the Most Engaged, Loyal and Customer-Centric Employees,” related stories from his long association with The Walt Disney Company and expanded on four lessons from Disney U about leadership, service, creativity and empowerment.
+The best-selling author whose latest book, "Disney U: How Disney University Develops the Most Engaged, Loyal and Customer-Centric Employees," related stories from his long association with Disney and expanded on four lessons from Disney University about leadership, service, creativity and empowerment.

 Advertisement - article continues below